List of clipper ships

 The period of clipper ships lasted from the early 1840s to the early 1890s, and over time features such as the hull evolved from wooden to composite.
-At the 'crest of the clipper wave' year of 1852, there were 200 clippers rounding Cape Horn.
+During the 'crest of the clipper wave' year of 1852, 200 clippers rounded Cape Horn.
 The age of clippers ended when they were phased out in favor of more modern Iron-hulled sailing ships, which eventually gave way to steamships.
 In the late 20th century, ships based on the 19th century designs of historical ships began to be built.
 These are used today as training ships and to promote tourism rather than for cargo or trade.
 The following entries are organized by their year of launch and alphabetically within each year.

 List criteria

 Among other characteristics which define a clipper is that they were usually ships in the strictest sense of the word.
 That is, they were three-masted vessels (though rarely four-masted) and were fully square-rigged on all masts.
 Speedy contemporary vessels with other sail plans, such as barques, were also sometimes called clippers.
 Likewise, Baltimore clipper is a colloquial term most commonly applied to two-masted schooners and brigantines.
 The "Baltimore clipper" was actually invented before the appearance of clipper ships.
 On the other end of the timeline are iron-hulled sailing ships which differ from clipper ships.
-The only iron-hulled examples present on this list are labeled as clippers by reliable sources.
+The only iron-hulled examples present on this list are ones which have been labeled as clippers by reliable sources.